ClintonEnyinna/endless_runner_game/README.md

 ### How To Play

-- Click or touch screen to jump up.
+- Up arrow to jump.
-- You can jump twice by double clicking
+- You can jump twice by double clicking the up arrow.
+- Down arrow to slide

 ## Playing Locally